This page is a 50,000 foot introduction to consumer credit in the United States.

 The following are examples of installment loans:

-If you pay extra principal towards an installment loan in addition to your scheduled monthly payment, depending upon the the interaction between your loan contract, the laws of your state, and how you submit the extra payment, among the likely outcomes are:
+If you pay extra money towards an installment loan in addition to your scheduled monthly payment, depending upon the the interaction between your loan contract, the laws of your state, and how you submit the extra payment, among the possible outcomes are:

 That is in contrast to revolving loans.